slic3r/Slic3r-Manual/src/troubleshooting/dimension-errors.md

 ![image](images/dimension-errors/irregular-filament.png)

+#### Backlash

+Backlash is a mechanical defect of one or more axes that basically reduces the amount of actual motion whenever a motor inverts its spinning direction.
+It's generally caused by loose belts.
+On printers with a moving bed, its axis (usually Y) is more subject to backlash because of inertia.
+So, **if you get different dimension errors in X and Y, that's caused by backlash**.
+You'll need to tighten your belt.
+No software hack can reasonably compensate for a badly assembled printer.

 #### Flow math

 Okay, all of the above causes do not depend on Slic3r and, when possible, they need to be fixed **before** attempting any software solution.